 Edit-R Synthetic crRNA Controls are recommended as positive controls for CRISPR-Cas9 experiments utilizing synthetic crRNA to optimize transfection conditions and verify Cas9 nuclease expression.

 Gene-specific positive controls and kits aredesigned and validated for mismatch detection assays to verify gene editing experiments.
 They configured as follows:

-- Individual Edit-R crRNA Control for human, mouse, or rat (5 nmol or 20 nmol) designed against:
+- Individual Edit-R crRNA Control for human or mouse, (5 nmol or 20 nmol) designed against:

 - Cyclophilin B (PPIB)

 - Edit-R crRNA Control Kits for human or mouse containing the following:

 - Either a 5 nmol or 20 nmol Edit-R CRISPR Synthetic crRNA Control

 - 5 nmol Edit-R crRNA Control forward primer